Rules for Using Gift Funds for a Down Payment on a House

 What is a gift letter?

-A gift letter is a document that certifies the funds you’re receiving for your down payment are a gift, not a loan.
+A gift letter is a document that certifies that the funds you’re receiving for your down payment are a gift, not a loan.
 Lenders require this letter to ensure the money doesn’t need to be repaid, which could affect your ability to afford the home.

+The letter must include the donor’s name, contact information, relationship to you, the gift amount, and a statement that the funds are a gift with no repayment required.
 Both you and the donor will need to sign the letter, and your lender may ask for additional documentation to verify the transfer of funds.

 How much down payment should you plan for?

-According to real estate data provider ATTOM, the current median down payment on a house in the U.S. is $64,000, or about 16.6% (based on a median home sales price of $385,000).
+According to real estate data provider ATTOM, the current median down payment on a house in the U.S. is $57,357, which is about 15% of the median home sales price of $385,000.
+NAR data reports a similar median down payment estimate of 15% for all buyers.

 To give you a clearer picture of what to expect, here’s a breakdown of down payments for various home values and percentages: